Skip to main content

 Shopify APIs support idempotency, which allows you to safely retry API requests that might have failed due to connection issues, without causing duplication or conflicts.

 An idempotency key is a unique string identifier generated by your app.
-Shopify uses this identifier to recognize subsequent retries of the same request.
+Shopify uses this identifier to recognize subsequent duplicate requests.

 Requests that process credit card payments, create billing attempts for subscriptions, or capture revenue details accept idempotency keys.
-Requests that update or delete objects are idempotent by definition, and don't require you to send an idempotency key as part of the request.
+Generally, requests that update or delete objects (for example, inventoryShipmentUpdateItemQuantities) are idempotent by definition, and don't require you to send an idempotency key as part of the request.

 Tip